-Fiscal Year 2022-2023, the third year of the City's 2020-2025 Consolidated Plan cycle, is not yet complete.
-This evaluation is based on the City's performance in meeting the prior year's Annual Action Plan goals as noted in the FY 2021-2022 Consolidated Annual Performance and Evaluation Report (CAPER).
-A summary of accomplishments are listed below:
+Fiscal Year 2023-2024, the fourth year of the City's 2020-2025 Consolidated Plan cycle, is not yet complete.
+This evaluation is based on the City's performance in meeting the prior year's Annual Action Plan goals as noted in the FY 2022-2023 Consolidated Annual Performance and Evaluation Report (CAPER).
+A summary of accomplishments is listed below:

-Public Services were provided to 163 low-or-moderate income individuals.
-Fair Housing services were provided to 283 Rialto residents through Inland Fair Housing and Mediation.
+Fair Housing services were provided to 274 Rialto residents through Inland Fair Housing and Mediation.
+Public Services were provided to 167 low-income residents.

-CDBG funds were also used for section 108 loan repayment, mobile home repair program, capital improvements, and CDBG administration.
+CDBG funds were also used for Section 108 loan repayment, capital improvements, and CDBG administration.